 While there is no question that financial compensation will not and cannot make up for the genuine pain of your loss, taking legal action can help you obtain some peace of mind regarding the matter and help you pay any related costs.
 On top of that, a successful case can pave the way for similar cases in the future and prevent the same tragedy from befalling your neighbors, your friends, and other residents of Baltimore.

-Types of Baltimore Wrongful Death Claims
+Types of Wrongful Death Claims in Maryland

 In the state of Maryland, a legal claim concerning wrongful death can be filed as either a survival action or a wrongful death action.
 While both these claims are civil lawsuits filed on behalf of a deceased person (who therefore has no ability to pursue justice for themselves), the difference between these two actions is as follows: